symbioticfi/metadata-mainnet/README.md

 │   │   ├── info.json
 │   │   └── logo.png (optional)
 ├── networks/
+│   ├── 0x<address>/
+│   │   ├── info.json
+│   │   └── logo.png (optional)
 ├── operators/
+│   ├── 0x<address>/
+│   │   ├── info.json
+│   │   └── logo.png (optional)
 ├── tokens/
+│   ├── 0x<address>/
+│   │   ├── info.json
+│   │   └── logo.png (optional)
+├── points/
+│   ├── <points_distributor_id>/
+│   │   ├── info.json
+│   │   └── logo.png (optional)
+├── curators/
+│   ├── <curator_id>/
+│   │   ├── info.json
+│   │   └── logo.png (optional)
 ```

-Each entity is identified by its Ethereum address (`0x...`), and its data is stored in a folder named after the address.
+Each entity is identified by its Ethereum address (`0x...`), Points distributor ID (for points) or Curator ID (for curators), and its data is stored in a folder named after the address or ID.
 Inside this folder, there must be a file `info.json` containing metadata, and optionally, an icon file `logo.png`.

 ---